Hilal-Madany/Facility-Strategy-And-Technical-Training/README.md

-# 🏢 Integrated Facility Strategy & Techno-Commercial Framework
+# 🏢 Global Solutions Hub:-Integrated Facility Strategy & Techno-Commercial Framework
 ### *By Syed Hilaluddin Madany | 14+ Years of Mechanical Excellence*

 Welcome to my professional repository.
 I am a **Mechanical Engineer (B.Tech)** and **Techno-Commercial Specialist** based in Fatehpur, India.
 As the founder/leader at **Accumen Techno-Commercial**, I bridge the gap between heavy engineering, high-stakes industrial sales, and social impact.